According to David Dobson, genealogy research specialist, the first stop in searching for Scottish Ancestors should be the

 has completed its indexing of all states and the District of Columbia.
 As of September 4, the full census is searchable at

 Archives.com and FamilySearch, while FindMyPast.com has 40 states searchable.
 Between the Ancestry index and the 1940 Census

 Community Project index, you may be able to find your ancestors without too much trouble.
 If you need assistance, feel free

-class, which may be found on our blog at http://sc.akronlibrary.org/, under the Classes & Events tab.
+Census.
+This may be found on our blog at http://sc.akronlibrary.org/, under the Classes and Events tab.
 If you still have

-trouble with the name indexes, remember, you may use the 1940 census the “old-fashioned” way, by identifying the
+trouble with the name indexes, remember, you may use the 1940 census theo ld-fashioned way, by identifying the enumeration

-enumeration district in which your ancestor lived and then browsing the pages within it.
-For instructions, refer to the National
+district in which your ancestor lived and then browsing the pages within it.
+For instructions, refer to the National Archives